jazminemsjordan/CSC230-Drones-Project/README.md

 sidecar, and `pymediainfo` or `ffprobe` can pull it out.
 This would handle the case where someone deletes the SRT but keeps the video.

-A close second is **spatial filtering** — letting the user draw a box on the map and retrieve all flights whose paths intersect it.
+A close second is **spatial filtering**, letting the user draw a box on the map and retrieve all flights whose paths intersect it.
 SQLite's R*Tree extension makes this straightforward: build an R-tree index on the (min_lat, max_lat, min_lon, max_lon) bounding box of